pkhander/create-delete-openstack-vms/README.md

 # create-delete-instance-check

-## Pre-reqs

-Connection.py file.
-I used this [link](https://osticket.massopen.cloud/scp/faq.php?id=16).

 ## What does the script do

-This script has three checks so far
+This script has four checks so far

-1. Create a VM succesfully  ?
+1. Can we create a VM succesfully  ?
 (Add pre-exisitng key pair and security group)
-2. Assign Floating IP succesfully ?
+2. Can we assign Floating IP to the VM succesfully ?
-3. Terminate the VM succesfully ?
+3. Can we SSH in the VM succesfully ?

-## What does it need

-SHH Connection check needs to be added before teminating the VM.

-Key pair and security groups can be created instead of using pre-exisitng ones
+4. Can we delete the VM succesfully ?

 ## Expected output

-1111
+vm_created:Success, vm_ip_assigned:Success, vm_ssh_connection:Success, vm_deletion:Success

 or

-1001 ( +  error.log file )
+vm_created:Success, vm_ip_assigned:Failed, vm_ssh_connection:Failed, vm_deletion:Success  ( + error.log file )